angadtathgir/wc2026-prediction-model/index.md

 I wanted to try something different.
 I wanted to build a model where the uncertainty is the point — where instead of saying "Spain will win," you say "Spain wins in 32% of simulated universes, and here's exactly why."

 I should also be upfront about one personal bias going into this.
 I'm a Ronaldo fan.
 Before writing a single line of code, my gut said Portugal had a real shot.
 Most top pundits disagreed.
-So I ran the math myself, and the math — as you'll see — largely sided with the pundits.
+So I ran the math myself, and the math, as you'll see, largely sided with the pundits.
 More on that in Model 5.

 The 2026 World Cup is the biggest in history: 48 teams, three host nations (USA, Mexico, Canada), and a brand new Round of 32.
 By the time the group stage finished, 215 goals had been scored across 72 matches.
 That's the foundation everything is built on.